stellar-deprecated/bridge-server/readme_bridge.md

 The `bridge.cfg` file must be present in a working directory (you can load another file by using `-c` parameter).
 Here is an [example configuration file](https://github.com/stellar/bridge-server/blob/master/bridge_example.cfg).
 Config file should contain following values:

 * `port` - server listening port
-* `api_key` - when set, all requests to bridge server must contain `api_key` parameter with a correct value, otherwise the server will respond with `503 Forbidden`
+* `apiKey` - when set, all requests to bridge server must contain `apiKey` parameter with a correct value, otherwise the server will respond with `403 Forbidden`
 * `network_passphrase` - passphrase of the network that will be used with this bridge server:
    * test network: `Test SDF Network ; September 2015`
    * public network: `Public Global Stellar Network ; September 2015`